-- 39. The Respondent presented a 36 page assessment brief (Exhibit R-1-56) and argued that the subject property's rental rate and capitalization rate are correct, as these were derived from the Mass Appraisal process through multiple regression analysis, and this methodology is consistent with Provincial Quality Standards, and has been tested by the audit, as set out in MRAT.
-The Respondent provided a rent-roll in respect of the subject property (Exhibit R-1-56, pages 11-33) and highlighted three lease renewals at \$10.50, \$12.00 and \$13.50.
-When plotted on a graph (Exhibit R-2, section 3, page 22), the mean and median rates are \$12.00 per square foot, but the trend is increasing.
-The Respondent suggested that, combined with other information, this supports the assessment rate of \$14 per square foot. - 40.
+- 39. The Respondent presented a 13 page assessment brief (Exhibit R-1-55) and argued that the subject property's rental rate and capitalization rate are correct, as these were derived from the Mass Appraisal process through multiple regression analysis, and this methodology is consistent with Provincial Quality Standards, and has been tested by the audit, as set out in MRAT.
+The Respondent provided a rent-roll in respect of the subject property (Exhibit R-1-55, pages 7-10).
+There have been no new leases in the subject building during the 18 months preceding the valuation date.
+The Respondent relied on other supportive information like the hierarchal spreads to establish the assessment rate of \$14 per square foot. - 40.
 The Respondent presented the Board with two evidence binders (Exhibits R-2 and R-3) as support for the 2010 assessment on suburban office properties located in seven basic market areas of the City; R-2 consists of 13 sections numbered 1-13 and R-3 contains sections 14-17. - 41.
 Section 1 confirms that assessments in the Province of Alberta must be carried out on the basis of mass appraisal.
 The Respondent quotes from The International Association of Assessing Officers, Property Appraisal and Assessment Administration, Chicago, Illinois, 1990, pages 88-89 and states: - "single property appraisal is the valuation of a particular property as of a given date; Mass appraisal is the valuation of many properties as of a given date, using standard procedures and statistical testing" - "Also, mass appraisal requires standardized procedures across many properties.
 Thus valuation models developed for Mass appraisal purposes must represent supply and demand patterns for groups of properties rather than a single property" (Exhibit R-2, section 1-1). - 42.
 The Respondent suggested that the Income Approach is the approach of choice, as it best reflects typical actions of buyers and sellers when purchasing income-producing properties.
 Ample information provided by owners with regard to both income and expenses reinforced this suggestion. - 43.
 The resulting assessments were tested and the model's predictions of the value met Provincial Quality Standards as set out in MRAT.
 The audit is used to determine the accuracy of the City's predictions relative to the marketplace, and is a direct reflection on the accuracy of the model.
-The measure in this process is the calculation of ASRs (Assessment Sales Ratio). - 44.
+The measure in this process is the calculation of ASRs (Assessment Sales Ratios). - 44.
 The Respondent did not specifically argue about the ASR's applicability to specific properties.
 However, it is noted that the Complainant applied ASRs to the five sales comparables which the Complainant relied upon to indicate a capitalization rate.
 The Complainant time adjusted the sales prices of his sales comparables by a time adjustment factor used by the City for retail.
 The resulting ASRs ranged from .62 to 1.37 with a median of 1.04 and an average of 1.03 or within the range allowed by audit.
 However, the Respondent questioned the comparability of two of the sales (the Dell building and Rohit Business Centre) because the Dell building required very extensive retro-fitting to convert an open call centre environment to corporate head offices and Rohit building is owner occupied.